 One of the three common forms you can use to file your federal income tax return is IRS Form 1040A.

 For tax years beginning 2018 (the tax return you submit in 2019), the 1040A and EZ forms are no longer available.
-They have been replaced with a new, single 1040 form.
-For those who are filing or amending prior year returns, you can continue to use form 1040A or EZ.
+They have been replaced with new 1040 and 1040-SR forms.
+For those who are filing prior year returns, you can continue to use form 1040A or EZ for tax years through 2017.

 The below is accurate for tax years prior to 2018